tdutel/Cercle2/README.md

 make
 ./so_long maps/big.ber (or another map)
 ```
-> ⚠️ So_long was made on Mac, so it doesn't compile on linux (I plan to fix this in the future.) 🚧

 ```
 cd pipex
 make
 ./pipex infile "cmd1" "cmd2" outfile
 ```

+> ⚠️ So_long and pipex was made on Mac, so it doesn't compile correctly on linux (I plan to fix this in the future.) 🚧

 > #### Disclaimer
 > This project is a part of the 42-Cursus curriculum and is intended for educational purposes.
 If you are a current student of 42, we strongly advise you not to copy this project or submit it as your own work, as it goes against the school's academic integrity policy.